datastaxdevs/workshop-battlestax/README_Resources.md

 🏠 [Table of Contents](./README.md#%EF%B8%8F-table-of-contents) > 📚 **What's next - [Extra Resources and certification](#)**

-Congratulations, you made it to the last part.
-This is only the beginning we do have a lot of links for you.
+Congratulations, you made it to the end.
+We have plenty of resources for you to delve into.
+Happy coding!

 ## Resources